Being a responsible traveler is, now more than ever, a must.

 Though we should all strive to be more respectful of the environment, people and wildlife alike, it’s important to clarify something: nobody is expected to be a perfectly responsible tourist.
 I know for sure that I’ll never achieve perfection.
 The whole point here is to make sure to at least be a more aware tourist, a person that knows the real impact of his actions and, more importantly, understands that every little bit will help to make the world a better place for everyone.

-In this post, I will suggest all the things you can do to become a more responsible traveler.
+In this post, I will suggest all the things you can do to become a more responsible tourist.
 Before I do so, however, let me clarify what responsible tourism is.

 What Is Responsible Tourism?